liqd/aula/PageCreatorHOWTO.md

 Both of these options are an improvement over faking values in the HTML files.

+## Editing `samples/*.hs` (the input file).

+The arbitrary data in the pages is often a bit chaotic.
+If you want to fine-tune that without having to touch the generators in aula under `/src/Arbitrary.hs`, you can just edit the file with the name of your page and the ending `.hs`.

+If you do this, you will have to trigger sensei to refresh, because these files aren't watched.
+You can trigger sensei either by touching any file in the aula repo, or by pressing `enter` in the sensei terminal.

+If you run into any issues with sensei, try to end (^D) and restart.

 ## Creating new pages under `samples/`

 TODO: details